What is analytical method validation?

 It is the process of demonstrating that analytical procedures are suitable for their intended use.
-More specifically, analytical method validation is a matter of establishing documented evidence that the specified method will consistently provide accurate test results that evaluate a product against its defined specification and quality attributes.
-The method should be validated, transferable, robust, reliable, accurate, and precise for day-to-day activities in the Quality Control environment.
+More specifically, analytical method validation is establishing documented evidence that the specified method will consistently provide accurate test results that evaluate a product against its defined specification and quality attributes.
+The method should be validated, transferable, robust, reliable, accurate, and precise for day-to-day activities in the quality control environment.
 The method should not enter the validation phase unless it is fully developed.
 Validation experiments must be properly documented and performed on qualified and calibrated instrumentation and equipment.

 There are different types of formulation composition available:

-In this type of formulations, composition of the active ingredient proportionally increases as the strength increases but the average weight of dosage form remains constant.
-The weight of constituents of the matrix is modified so as to keep constant average weight.
+In this type of formulation, the composition of the active ingredient proportionally increases as the strength increases, but the average weight of the dosage form remains constant.
+The weight of constituents of the matrix is modified to keep the average weight constant.

-• In these types of formulations, composition of the active ingredient proportionally increases as the strength increases but the average weight of dosage form remains constant by a minor change in weight of one of the excipient.
+• In these types of formulations, the composition of the active ingredient proportionally increases as the strength increases.
+Still, the average weight of the dosage form remains constant by a minor change in the weight of one of the excipients.

-• Look alike formulation concept is applicable only for the Drug Product having less content of active ingredient.
+• The look-alike formulation concept is applicable only for the drug product having less content of active ingredient.

 • These current validation characteristics describe the validation parameters stated by the International Conference on Harmonization [ICH] guidelines Q2 (R1).